ybeetle8/PancakeswapPredictionBot-2022/README.md

 - Always account & allow room for error.
 Losing 3 sucks, but stopping it only prevents it from potentially winning the next 4 & bringing you to a profit.
 - Majority of the runs with over 2k plays I have a standard 54-66% win rate depending on how well I monitor it & based on market conditions.

-## 📈 Updates

-[Available soon]: supports [Uniswap] & [ApeSwap], Android/IOS support with Metamask

-## ⚠️ Beware of clones!!

-Beware of forks.
-I do not give any guarantee that the fork may turn out to be a scam.
-I'm coding this stuff on a pure open source.
-I do my best to publish constant updates and bug fixes. the bot has a very small tax in the claim function, so we both win.
-At the same time you support me, this project and the following projects.

 ## 🛑 Disclaimers
 All investment strategies and investments involve risk of loss.